codyoss/verify/README.md

 1. verify only supports working with flat structures at the moment; it will not work with inner/embedded structs.
 Also,
 2. Because this package makes use of reflection the tags may only be used on exported fields.

-## TODO
+## Blog Post

-- maybe support 1 in limitations
-- blog post
+I wrote a blog post about how to make your own struct field tags.
+[Check it out here!](https://medium.com/@codyoss/creating-your-own-struct-field-tags-in-go-c6c86727eff)